Sutti97/Case-Study-Ripple/README.md

 * Key metrics to compare in this domain include supply, transaction speed/efficiency, transaction cost and energy consumption.

 * The supply of digital currency that was mentioned earlier is $100 billion.
-The transaction speed is 3-5 seconds and complete 1500 transactions per second.
+The transaction speed is 3-5 seconds and can complete 1500 transactions per second.
 The transaction cost of 1 XRP is $0.29.
 Ripple has only used 474,000 kWh of energy while Bitcoin has used 57.09 Billion kWh of energy.
 Like I mentioned throughout this case study Ripple is better in all of these key metrics compared to that of Bitcoin.
 The direct competitor in terms of offering same product/service would be Stellar but are not really comparable in terms of results since Stellar is a non-for profit company while Ripple is a for-profit company.

 ## Recommendations